amygdala/tensorflow-workshop/workshop_sections/intro_word2vec/README.md

 [Tensorboard](https://www.tensorflow.org/versions/r0.8/how_tos/summaries_and_tensorboard/index.html) is a suite of visualization tools that help make it easier to understand, debug, and optimize TensorFlow programs.

-If you ran the command line version of this exercise, which writes some summary information for TensorBoard, then start it up as follows while the training is running, pointing it to the directory in which the summaries were written.
-Make sure you activate your conda environment in this shell window as well.
+Start it up as follows while the training is running (or after it's done), pointing it to the directory in which the summaries were written.
+If you're using the virtual environment, make sure you activate your conda environment in this shell window as well.

 ```sh
 $ tensorboard --logdir=/tmp/word2vec_basic/summaries
 ```

-Note: if you're starting TensorBoard within a docker container, and you're using `docker-machine`, run
+Note: similarly to running Jupyter, if you're starting TensorBoard within a docker container, and you're using `docker-machine`, run

 ```sh
 $ docker-machine ip